 Is a Record of Invention the same as a patent?

 No. A Record of Invention is an internal Lab document written by the inventor and submitted to the Lab’s Patent group using the Innovation Portal.
-Once your ROI has been reviewed by the Innovation and Partnerships Office, a staff member will contact you and a decision will be made as to whether or not a patent application will be filed.
+Once your ROI has been reviewed by the Intellectual Property Office, a staff member will contact you and a decision will be made as to whether or not a patent application will be filed.
 Simply submitting a ROI does not protect intellectual property rights.
 A patent application is a detailed document prepared by the Lab’s Patent group and filed with the U.S. Patent and Trademark Office (USPTO).

 When should I submit a Record of Invention (ROI)?